• Skip to main content

 Some travel trailers are so light that you can tow them with the smallest of cars, which means you won’t have to worry about renting or borrowing someone’s large truck to tow your new rig!

-Con: Small space
+Con: Trailers Are Small

 No matter what, a travel trailer may feel like fairly tight quarters.
 If your tow vehicle can only handle the smallest of rigs, you may not find a travel trailer large enough for your travel plans, especially if you’re traveling with a dog or other pet.
 No matter how long the trip, travel trailers never feel like they have enough space!